diamonds / wild tales + lost trails

 FAQs

-Objectively speaking, you’ll need to be physically fit enough to carry a 5-10 kg (about 10-20 lb) backpack for 20-23 days over an average of 20 km (and about 1 km of cumulative gain/loss) over varied mountainous terrain, in warm, sunny weather.
+Objectively speaking, you’ll need to be physically fit enough to carry a 5-10 kg (about 10-20 lb) backpack for 20-23 days over an average of 20 km (and about 1 km of cumulative gain/loss) across varied mountainous terrain, in warm, sunny weather.

-While our experience is that this trip gets easier as the trip goes along—particularly during Chapter III—each individual is different, and personal variables like sleep schedule, food intake, alcohol consumption, and hygiene, as well as external factors like rain, cloud cover (or lack thereof), and terrain consistency can drastically impact the overall trekking experience.
+While our experience is that this Expedition gets easier as the trip goes along—particularly during Chapter III—each individual is different, and personal variables like sleep schedule, food intake, alcohol consumption, and hygiene, as well as external factors like rain, cloud cover (or lack thereof), and terrain can drastically impact the overall trekking experience.

 If you are at all concerned that your fitness level may present a challenge, we encourage you to speak with your trusted medical advisor or physical trainer & assess whether this trip is right for you.